jokerosx/WebEngine-2.0/README.md

-# WebEngine 2.0 BETA 3
+# WebEngine CMS 2.0 BETA 3

 Open source Content Management System for Mu servers.
 WebEngine's goal is to provide a fast and secure framework for server owners to create their own features to the CMS.